zhangce01/SimNL/README.md

 @article{zhang2024enhancing,
-  title={Enhancing Vision-Language Few-Shot Adaptation with Negative Learning}, author={Zhang, Ce and Stepputtis, Simon and Sycara, Katia and Xie, Yaqi}, booktitle = {Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision}, pages={5905-5915}
+  title={Enhancing Vision-Language Few-Shot Adaptation with Negative Learning}, author={Zhang, Ce and Stepputtis, Simon and Sycara, Katia and Xie, Yaqi}, booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision}, pages={5905-5915}
   year={2025}
 }